Skip to content

-100% of BA (Hons) Journalism students who graduated in 2020/21 are now in graduate-level jobs or further study, according to the recent Graduate Outcomes survey 2023.
-We also scored 94% for teaching and 100% for academic support in the National Student Survey 2023.
+100% of BA (Hons) Journalism students who graduated in 2021/22 are now in graduate-level jobs or further study, according to the Graduate Outcomes survey 2024.
+That’s the second year running that we’ve achieved that unbeatable score for getting our students into fulfilling work.
+We also scored 92% for teaching and 100% for academic support in the National Student Survey 2024.

-Our journalism, publishing and public relations courses are ranked in the top 20 in the UK, and 3rd in the UK for student satisfaction by the Guardian University Guide 2023.
+Our communications & media Studies courses are ranked 2nd in the UK for student satisfaction and 4th for graduate prospects by the Complete University Guide 2025.

-We’re also delighted to have appointed four expert course associates to support our teaching team.
+We’re also delighted to have appointed 4 expert course associates to support our teaching team.
 You’ll benefit from their knowledge and connections.

-They are Radio 1 Newsbeat presenter Rebecca Swash, Vice documentary director Tayo Yusuff – both graduates from the BA Journalism programme, ITV news presenter Kylie Pentelow and multi-award-winning reporter, author and TikTok creator Sophia Smith Galer.
+They are Radio 1 Newsbeat presenter Rebecca Swash, Vice documentary director Tayo Yusuff – both graduates from the BA Journalism programme, TV news presenter and podcast-maker Kylie Pentelow and multi-award-winning reporter, author and TikTok creator Sophia Smith Galer.

 You’ll learn practical skills, such as news and feature writing, shooting and editing videos and making content from podcasts to TikToks.
 We’ll give you workshops to boost your confidence, and you’ll sharpen your skills at multimedia news days in our industry-standard newsrooms and studios.
 You’ll begin your storytelling journey with your own area or specialism to cover right from the start of the first year.